NickCamacho15/YouFirstTracker/replit.md

 ## Changelog

+- July 1, 2025: Completed "You.
+Dashboard" - The Premium Personal Excellence Platform
+  - **FINALIZED**: You page (dashboard) is complete and should not be adjusted further
+  - Restructured task system with goals tied to cumulative task completion counters (234, 456+ tasks)
+  - Added "Commitment Score" showing persistence with days working and average tasks per day
+  - Changed critical tasks to positive "Today's Tasks" with blue theming (removed gold/negative themes)
+  - Implemented slide-up completion for habit tiles with dark grab bars and haptic feedback
+  - Created separate Morning Priming and Evening Routines sections with distinct theming
+  - Added Whoop-style foundations dashboard with central completion tracking graph
+  - Compact habit tiles in responsive grid layout with slide-to-complete functionality
+  - Removed duplicate sections and streamlined navigation flow
 - July 1, 2025: Rebranded to "The Premium Personal Excellence Platform"
   - Updated platform positioning from self-leadership to personal excellence and life mastery
   - Emphasized the mission of helping users "craft their life into a masterpiece"